503 Application Number and Filing Receipt [R-11.2013]

 The application papers are processed by OPAP and added to the Office’s Image File Wrapper (IFW) system.

-Applications which are entitled to a filing date and are filed, whether by regular mail, by “Express Mail” under 37 CFR 1.10, by hand-delivery, by the Office’s Electronic Filing System (EFS-Web, or otherwise, will not be returned to applicant even if requested.
+Applications which are entitled to a filing date, whether filed by regular mail, by “Express Mail” (Priority Mail Express) under 37 CFR 1.10, by hand-delivery, by the Office’s Electronic Filing System (EFS-Web), or otherwise, will not be returned to applicant even if requested.
 See 37 CFR 1.59.
 Accordingly, applicants must be careful not to file applications which are not intended to be filed, e.g., duplicates of applications already filed.
 Note that 37 CFR 1.26(a) provides that a change of purpose after the payment of a fee, as when a party desires to withdraw the filing of a patent application for which the fee was paid, will not entitle the party to a refund of such fee.
 See MPEP § 607.02.

-If a receipt for any item (e.g., paper or fee) filed in the USPTO is desired, it may be obtained by enclosing with the paper a self-addressed postcard specifically identifying the item.
+If a submitter desires a receipt for any item (e.g., paper or fee) filed in the USPTO by means other than the Office's electronic filing system, it may be obtained by enclosing with the paper a self-addressed postcard specifically identifying the item.
+See subsection I, above, and MPEP § 502.05 for Electronic Acknowledgment Receipts.
 To ensure the receipt of return receipt postcards, users must either: (A) purchase already stamped postcards from the United States Postal Service (USPS) or affix postage stamps to their postcards; or (B) if a postage meter is used, ensure that the meter postmark does not show the date.
 Any return receipt postcard containing a dated meter postmark may not be delivered by the USPS to the address provided on the postcard.
 Users are reminded that they are solely responsible for placing the proper postage on self-addressed postcards that are submitted to the USPTO for the purpose of obtaining a receipt for correspondence being filed in the USPTO.
 Users should check with the USPS regarding postage and what size cards are acceptable to the USPS.
 Any return receipt postcard that does not contain sufficient postage or is not acceptable may not be delivered by the USPS to the address provided on the postcard, and, if returned to the USPTO, may be discarded.